Applications for the M.S. programs are due by January 4 for enrollment in that year's fall class.

 - Prior exposure to formal programming, using one or more of C, python, java, R, Matlab, etc., is highly desirable

-- Exceptional students who may not have this complete list of prerequisites but have compelling applications otherwise may be admitted but will be required to complete additional introductory-level courses
+- Exceptional students who may not have this complete list of prerequisites but have compelling applications otherwise may be admitted but will be required to complete additional introductory-level courses.

-The department cannot provide any admissions counseling, such as advising or assessing an applicant's qualifications, and therefore does not respond to such requests.
+The department cannot provide admissions counseling, such as advising or assessing an applicant's qualifications, and therefore does not respond to such requests.
 Applicants must determine eligibility before starting the application.